-The EthicsPoint system is designed for employees to report any violation of our stated Code of Conduct, or other concern you may have.
+The EthicsPoint system is designed for employees to report any violation of our stated Business Ethics Policy, or other concern you may have.

-If I see a violation, shouldn't I just report it to my manager, security, or human resources and let them deal with it?
+If I see a violation, shouldn't I just report it to my manager or human resources and let them deal with it?